DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Related Work

 \subsection{Physics-based simulation}

-Physics-based fracture simulation methods can create complex and realistic cracks by calculating the displacement of the cracks frame by frame.
-However, it can sometimes take hours to generate a single frame of fracture animation.
-Consequently, their usage is typically limited to applications with substantial computational resources, including movie VFX, artistic control, and engineering analyses.

-Terzopoulos and Fleischer were pioneers in proposing a fracture model within the realm of CG \cite{terzopoulos1988modeling}.
-Subsequently, various methods emerged, including those based on spring-mass systems \cite{norton1991animation,mazarak1999animating}, FEM \cite{o1999graphical,o2002graphical,bao2007fracturing}, BEM \cite{hahn2015high,hahn2016fast}, XFEM \cite{chitalu2020}, XDEM \cite{imagire2009a, imagire2009b}, Graph-based FEM \cite{mandal2023remeshing}, and MPM \cite{brittlempm2022}.
-Initially developed in the field of engineering, these methods have found applications in the domain of CG.
-Notably, the fracture simulation using BEM \cite{hahn2015high,hahn2016fast} only uses the data structure of the surface, not the volumetric structure of the 3D object, to generate the fractured meshes.
-This allows for generating more efficient and flexible fracture surfaces and more easily integrating with rigid-body simulation systems than other physics-based methods.
-However, most actual simulations still require enormous computational time, spanning several hours, for linear system calculations and surface remeshing.
+Terzopoulos and Fleischer were pioneers in proposing a fracture model in the realm of CG \cite{terzopoulos1988modeling}.
+Subsequently, various methods emerged, including those based on spring-mass systems \cite{norton1991animation,mazarak1999animating}, FEM \cite{o1999graphical,o2002graphical,bao2007fracturing}, XDEM \cite{imagire2009a, imagire2009b}, and graph-based FEM \cite{mandal2023remeshing}.
+These physics-based simulation methods do not focus on crack propagation but rather on determining the cutting meshes.

-Huang et al. \cite{kanailab2018} proposed a data-driven method incorporating regression forests into the BEM-based fracture simulation.
-This approach circumvents the need for solving linear systems and creates a versatile database capable of predicting situations and models beyond those it has learned.
-However, it should be noted that this method still carries a significant computational cost, making it unsuitable for real-time applications.
+Hahn and Wojtan \cite{hahn2015high,hahn2016fast} and Zhu et al. \cite{zhu2015simulating} initially introduced quasi-static crack propagation-based BEM brittle fracture simulation into CG.
+Limited to cracks starting on surface meshes, Zhu et al. \cite{zhu2015simulating} proposed a faster BEM-based crack propagation algorithm without volumetric sampling.
+Following the main concept of crack propagation simulation, methods using XFEM \cite{chitalu2020}, and MPM based on the phase-field approach \cite{brittlempm2022} have been developed.
+Notably, the fracture simulation using BEM \cite{hahn2015high} provides a stable fracturing method that can be used in various breaking scenarios, which employs mesh-only in the BEM solver and a voxel grid in generating a new surface.
+The subsequent work \cite{hahn2016fast} improves the simulation speed and integrates their framework with impulse-based rigid-body simulation.
+This allows for more efficient and flexible fracture surface generation.
+However, crack propagation-based simulations still require enormous computational time.